Prsn617/Prsn617/README.md

 <hr/>

-- 🌱 Currently learning: React Native
+- 🌱 Currently learning: React Native and Laravel
 - 🤔 Interested in Game Development and Design
 - 📫 How to reach me: prsn617@gmail.com